-The top ten states account for 54% of recoveries.
+The top ten states account for 55% of recoveries.

-1. In 2011, law enforcement recovered most machines in the same state where they were stolen.

-- 2. The bigger the state and the more demand for equipment within that state, the lower the chance that the equipment will leave the state. - 3.
+- 1. In 2012, law enforcement recovered most machines in the same state where they were stolen. - 2.
+The bigger the state and the more demand for equipment within that state, the lower the chance that the equipment will leave the state. - 3.
 If thieves do not sell equipment quickly in the local vicinity, there is a greater chance they will move equipment out of state, especially as more time passes from the date of the theft. - 4.
 Law enforcement is less likely to recover equipment when thieves move it far away, especially out of state.
-Therefore, more stolen equipment may be moving out of state.
+Therefore, more stolen equipment may be moving out of state. - 5.
+South Carolina ties with Illinois for tenth place with 58 recoveries.